ajy25/TableMage/README.md

 pip install .
 ```

-TableMage officially supports Python versions 3.10 through 3.12.
+TableMage officially supports Python versions 3.10 through 3.13.

 > [!NOTE]
-> **For MacOS users:** You might run into an error involving XGBoost, one of TableMage's dependencies, when using TableMage for the first time.
+> **For MacOS users:** You might run into an error involving [XGBoost](https://xgboost.readthedocs.io/en/stable/#), one of TableMage's dependencies, when using TableMage for the first time.
 > To resolve this error, you'll need to install libomp: `brew install libomp`.
 This requries [Homebrew](https://brew.sh/).

 ## Quick start (low-code)